system-logic/conducted-emissions-lab/README.md

 # Conducted Emissions Lab

-Conducted emissions from switching voltage converters, 150 kHz – 30 MHz: a home-built pre-compliance bench, open data, and a re-test of claims I published between 2015 and 2021.
+Conducted emissions from switching voltage converters, 150 kHz – 30 MHz: a home-built pre-compliance bench, open data, and a re-test of claims I published between 2015 and 2019.

-Between 2015 and 2021 I worked in a university EMC lab and published nine papers and three patents on this subject.
+Between 2015 and 2019 I worked in a university EMC lab and published a series of papers and patents on this subject.
 The ideas hold up; the discipline does not.
 The results rested on one-off prototypes, with no reproducibility protocol, and were measured with a detector for which no limits are defined in this band.
 This repository restates those results as falsifiable claims and tests them on a bench built from scratch, with everything published — raw captures, metadata, processing code — so the work can be contested rather than believed.

 The five claims and their known weaknesses: [`claims.md`](claims.md).